-Part I (To be filled-in by the Scholar)
+Part I (To be filled-in by the S Scholar)

-Name of the Scholar: Register No. :
+Name of the Scholar: R Register No. :

-Department: Date of Joining:
+Department: Dat e of Joining:

 Name of Research Guide(s):

-Declaration I hereby declare that in the event of any money bein I shall refund the same to the Institution without an ng found due from me at a later date,
+I hereby declare that in the event o I shall refund the same to the Insti

 Signature of the Scholar, with date:

 Part II

-Certified that no amount is due from the scholar.
+Certified that no amount is due from the ie scholar.

-Superintendent (Accounts I)

-Part III (Signature with date and seal)

-Certified that no amount is due from the scholar.
+Certified that no amount is due from the Part III ne scholar.
+Superintendent (Accounts I) (Signature with date and seal)

-Continue that no unlount is due from the sentitue.

 Superintendent (Academic Section) (Signature with date and seal)

 Part IV (Signature with date and sear)

-Based on certifications from the Account is hereby certified that no amount is
+ns from the Accounts Sec ed that no amount is due

 Dy Registrar (Academic) (Signature with date and seal)